shihchun/shihchun.github.io/ns3_002/index.md

 Ptr<UniformRandomVariable> v = CreateObject<UniformRandomVariable> ();
 ```

-How can we use this object ? we can check it from the gdb debug tool, remember we use can use the tool to trace down the header we included, this object is also there.
+How can we use this object ? we can check it from the gdb debug tool, remember we use can use the tool to trace down the header we included, attribute is there.

 ```sh
 (base) ➜  ns-3.31 ./waf --run  "sample-simulator --PrintTypeIds"